Welcome to today's edition of the Rush 24-7 podcast.

 You've got to give them their health care.

-You have got to get them to join the army because they won't do it on their own.
+You have got to get them to join the Army because they won't do it on their own.

-You've got to get them whatever it is, you have to control it.
+Whatever it is, you have to control it.

-And that's your next Secretary of State, John Kerry here describing things that were, by the way, refuted with evidence shortly after these highly charged comments.
+And that's your next Secretary of State, John Kerry, here describing things that were, by the way, refuted with evidence shortly after these highly charged comments.

-Now, December 4th, 2005, it was Face the Nation, and the guest, John Kerry, who, in case you don't know, once served in Vietnam.
+And the guest, John Kerry, who, in case you don't know, once served in Vietnam.

-There is no reason, Bob, that young American soldiers need to be going into the homes of Iraqis in the dead of night, terrorizing kids and children, you know, women, breaking sort of the customs of the historical customs, religious customs, whether you like it or not.
+There is no reason, Bob, that young American soldiers need to be going into the homes of Iraqis in the dead of night, terrorizing kids and children, women, breaking sort of the customs of the historical customs, religious customs, whether you like it or not.

 Iraqis should be doing that.

-Right, Iraqis ought to be doing the terrorist stuff.
+Iraqis ought to be doing the terrorist stuff.

 Iraqis ought to be raping and terrorizing and scaring the women and the children, not Americans.